JackRabbit911/simple-route/README.md

   + {action} is reserved token name, means the name of a controller method
   + Default controller method name is __invoke
   + Default http request methods is ['HEAD', 'GET']
+  + The delimeters me be any valid character

 * Fine-tuning of the route is done through attributes:
   ```php